wtripp180901/azimuth-tenancy/README.md

 Finally, add the kubeconfig for the tenancy to `kubeconfig-secret.yaml` and seal it.

-To seal the secret, we must connect to the Azimuth Kubernetes cluster.
+To seal the secret, we must connect to the Azimuth Kubernetes cluster to obtain the key that should be used to encrypt the data.
 Azimuth supports doing this by using the seed node as a SOCKS proxy.

 First, run the following in your Azimuth configuration repository: